-A few days later, the disciple was urgently called home to deal with some urgent matters.
-When Crutch Li returned the cave, he found his body was no longer usable so he got into a fresh corpse of a bagger staved to death and with that unsightly appearance he entered the immortal realm.
+A few days later, the disciple was called home by his family to attend some urgent matters.
+When Crutch Li returned to the cave, he found his body was no longer usable.
+He had no choice but slipped into the body of a beggar newly starved to death and it was with this unsightly appearance he entered the immortal realm and remains so eternally.

-In the popular culture, Crutch Li forever holds a metal crutch and carries a huge bottle gourd in his back.
-The Crutch both serves as his magic wand and his personal vehicle, while the gourd filled with plasters to cure rheumatoid arthritis, a disease suffered by the bagger as the result of sleeping outdoors.
+In the popular culture, Crutch Li forever holds a metal crutch in his hand and carries a huge bottle gourd on his back.
+The crutch serves both as his magic wand and personal vehicle, while the gourd is a medicine box filled with plasters that are used to treat rheumatoid arthritis, a disease common in beggars as the result of sleeping rough.

 Han Zhongli （汉钟离）